 Example: Veronica runs a red light and gets into an accident with a motorcycle in Las Vegas.
 The motorcyclist claims compensatory damages totaling $35,000.
 However, Veronica’s insurance covers only $25,000 in bodily injury.
 Veronica’s insurer pays out $25,000, and the motorcyclist sues Veronica for the other $10,000.

-An insurance agent can help drivers find the best rates.
-Remember that drivers must drive with proof of insurance.
-And if they have an accident, their insurance premiums and deductible may increase.
+An insurance agent can help you find the best rates.
+Remember you must always drive with proof of insurance.

 6. What if I do not have enough insurance?